Taronga Zoo: 21st century upgrades

-The African Savannah precinct opened in June 2020, redeveloping and expanding the zoo’s previous Giraffe and Zebra habitats.
-The new design includes mixed-species exhibits, such as Giraffes Ostrich and Zebras sharing the “Waterhole” enclosure, as well as new habitats for Lions, Meerkats, and Fennec Foxes.
-The Lion habitat was temporarily closed in 2022 following an incident involving five cubs and their father escaping into a secondary containment area; no injuries occurred, and the enclosure reopened after a year of upgrades.
+The African Savannah precinct opened in June 2020, redeveloping and expanding the zoo's previous giraffe and zebra habitats.
+The new design includes mixed-species exhibits, such as giraffes, ostriches, and zebras sharing the “Waterhole” enclosure, as well as new habitats for African lions, fennec foxes, and meerkats.
+The African lion habitat was temporarily closed in 2022 following an incident involving five cubs and their father escaping into a secondary containment area; no injuries occurred, and the enclosure reopened after a year of upgrades.

 In 2023, the zoo opened the Nura Diya Australia precinct, following a five-year redevelopment of the former Australian Walkabout and Nocturnal House areas.
 The precinct complements the Taronga Wildlife Retreat, which opened nearby in 2019.
-The new Nocturnal House, Nightwing Nura, features Bilbies, Spinifex Hopping Mice, Short-beaked Echidnas, Bats, and the only Long-beaked Echidna in the Southern Hemisphere.
-It also includes a Platypus named "Matilda" after the Australian women’s football team.
+The new Nocturnal House, Nightwing Nura, features bilbies, ghost bats, short-beaked echidnas, spinifex hopping mice; and J.R, who is presently the only Barton's long-beaked echidna to be living outside of his species' wild range in Papua, (and is over 55 years old now).
+It also includes a platypus named Matilda, she was named after the Australian national women's soccer team, who's nickname are The Matildas.

-The open-air section offers elevated walkways and new viewing areas for Koala encounters, along with ground-level walkthroughs featuring Kangaroos, Wallabies, and Emus.
+The open-air section offers elevated walkways and new viewing areas for koala encounters, along with ground-level walkthroughs featuring emus, kangaroos, and wallabies.

-The Amphibian and Reptile Conservation Centre opened in June 2024, replacing the zoo’s previous Reptile exhibits.
+The Amphibian and Reptile Conservation Centre opened in June 2024, replacing the zoo's previous reptile exhibits.
 It houses more than 40 native and international species.

-The new Taronga Wildlife Hospital is scheduled to open in 2027, replacing the zoo’s previous behind-the-scenes veterinary spaces.
-Located on the former reptile exhibit site, the hospital will serve primarily Taronga’s own animals but will also provide advanced surgical, rehabilitation, and quarantine facilities for wildlife from across New South Wales.
+The new Taronga Wildlife Hospital is scheduled to open in 2027, replacing the zoo's previous behind-the-scenes veterinary spaces.
+Located on the former reptile exhibit site, the hospital will serve primarily Taronga's own animals but will also provide advanced surgical, rehabilitation, and quarantine facilities for wildlife from across New South Wales.
 Designed as a teaching hospital, it will offer hands-on training opportunities for veterinary and conservation students, and include public viewing windows to allow guests to observe animal care procedures.